mlhanot/Manicore/docs_sources/docs-MAINPAGE.md

 - Cells: Order of appearance in the json file.
 Index starts at 0.
 - Cell maps: Defined in the shared library.
 It is not associated to an internal index, but the code assumes that 0 is reserved for the flat map.
 Index starts at 1.

+An element is *flat* if its *Mappings* is `[0]` and it boundary is also flat.
+To implement more efficiently the flat elements, it is required that a flat element belongs to a single chart.
+If an element if flat in several charts, then a trivial mapping must be manually implemented.

 \subsection geodata Geometrical data

 The interface for the shared library is given [here](@ref map_interface.hpp).
 See also [here](@ref MeshFormat) for related functions.